Pre-training with Meta Learning for Chinese Word Segmentation: Introduction

 \section{Introduction}

-Chinese Word Segmentation (CWS) is a fundamental task for Chinese natural language processing, which aims at identifying word boundaries in a sentence composed of continuous Chinese characters.
-Most existing approaches convert the CWS task into a character-based sequence labeling task \cite{xue-2003-chinese,zheng-2013-deep,chen-2015-long,ma-2018-state,qiu-2019-multi}.
+Chinese Word Segmentation (CWS) is a fundamental task for Chinese natural language processing (NLP), which aims at identifying word boundaries in a sentence composed of continuous Chinese characters.
+It provides a basic component for other NLP tasks like named entity recognition~\cite{li-2020-flat}, dependency parsing~\cite{yan-2020-graph}, and semantic role labeling~\cite{xia-2019-syntax}, etc.

-Recently, pre-trained models such as BERT \cite{devlin-2019-bert} have been introduced into CWS tasks, which can leverage prior linguistic knowledge and boost the performance of CWS systems. \newcite{yang-2019-bert} directly fine-tunes BERT model on CWS tasks. \newcite{huang-2019-toward} fine-tunes BERT in a multi-criteria learning framework, where each criterion shares a common BERT-based feature extraction layer and owns a private projection layer. \newcite{meng-2019-glyce} enriches Chinese character representations with glyce information and combines it with the pre-trained BERT representations.
-However, BERT is pre-trained with the Masked Language Modeling task and then fine-tuned on downstream CWS tasks.
-Thus, pre-trained models like BERT can not make full use of the prior knowledge of existing segmentation resource.
-Furthermore, due to the discrepancy between pre-training tasks and downstream CWS tasks, pre-trained models may not provide suitable initialization for downstream tasks.
+Generally, most previous studies model the CWS task as a character-based sequence labeling task \cite{xue-2003-chinese,zheng-2013-deep,chen-2015-long,ma-2018-state,qiu-2019-multi}.
+Recently, pre-trained models (PTMs) such as BERT \cite{devlin-2019-bert} have been introduced into CWS tasks, which could provide prior semantic knowledge and boost the performance of CWS systems. \newcite{yang-2019-bert} directly fine-tunes BERT on several CWS benchmark datasets. \newcite{huang-2019-toward} fine-tunes BERT in a multi-criteria learning framework, where each criterion shares a common BERT-based feature extraction layer and owns a private projection layer. \newcite{meng-2019-glyce} combines Chinese character glyph features with pre-trained BERT representations. \newcite{tian-2020-improving} proposes a neural CWS framework WM\textsc{Seg}, which utilizes memory networks to incorporate wordhood information into the pre-trained model ZEN~\cite{diao-2019-zen}.

-To utilize the prior segmentation knowledge and alleviate the discrepancy between pre-training tasks and downstream CWS tasks, we propose a \textbf{P}re-\textbf{T}rained \textbf{M}odel for \textbf{C}hinese \textbf{W}ord \textbf{S}egmentation, namely \textbf{PTM-CWS}.
-PTM-CWS employs a unified architecture for different criteria in Chinese Word Segmentation, and is pre-trained on a joint multi-criteria corpus with meta learning algorithm~\cite{finn-2017-maml}.
-The pre-trained PTM-CWS model can utilize fully the prior segmentation knowledge, reduce the discrepancy between the pre-training tasks and the downstream Chinese Word Segmentation tasks, thus provide a better initialization for the downstream CWS tasks.
+PTMs have been proved quite effective by fine-tuning on downstream CWS tasks.
+However, PTMs used in previous works usually adopt language modeling as pre-training tasks.
+Thus, they usually lack task-specific prior knowledge for CWS and ignore the discrepancy between pre-training tasks and downstream CWS tasks.

+To deal with aforementioned problems of PTMs, we consider introducing a CWS-specific pre-trained model based on existing CWS corpora, to leverage the prior segmentation knowledge.
+However, there are multiple inconsistent segmentation criteria for CWS, where each criterion represents a unique style of segmenting Chinese sentence into words, as shown in Table~\ref{tbl:example}.
+Meanwhile, we can easily observe that different segmentation criteria could share a large proportion of word boundaries between them, such as the boundaries between word units ``李娜(Li Na)'', ``进入(entered)'' and ``半决赛(the semi-final)'', which are the same for all segmentation criteria.
+It shows that the common prior segmentation knowledge is shared by different criteria.